 (e.g., HBV, HIV)

 In healthcare facilities, sterilization is carried out by physical and chemical methods.
 In oral healthcare settings, the primary sterilizing methods are steam under pressure and dry heat.
 For heat-sensitive patient-care instruments and other devices the principal agents used for sterilization or disinfection are germicides, i.e., chemical sterilants and high-level, intermediate-level, and low-level disinfectants (Table 1).

 The term germicide refers to both disinfectants and antiseptics.
 Disinfectants are germicides that are applied to inanimate objects such as instruments and other devices and environmental surfaces.
 Antiseptics are germicides applied to skin and other living tissue (e.g., oral mucosa).
 Disinfectants are not intended for tissue antisepsis because they are toxic to skin and other tissues and antiseptics are not intended for disinfection of patient-care items.

 Visible soil (e.g., organic matter and salts) on instruments interferes with microbial inactivation during sterilization and disinfection processes.
-Cleaning isthe physical action of scrubbing patient-care items with water and a detergent or an enzymatic product and rinsing them with water to remove contaminants.
+Cleaning is the removal of visible soil and is typically accomplished using water and a detergent or an enzymatic product to remove contaminants.
 Detergents are compounds with both hydophilic and lipophilic parts - the term “soap” is often used to refer to such products.